 Mr. N thinks the treat dispenser is magical.
 You use a remote to dispense treats and it can mount on the wall or be free standing.
 It works well when I’m treating from a distance.
 I can go touch the doorknob and reward immediately when he is still by the kitchen on his mat and not showing signs of anxiety.

 Use Low Value Treats

-High value treats like freeze-dried meat or human leftovers may add to your dog’s arousal while working on training.
+High value treats like or human leftovers may add to your dog’s arousal while working on training.
 So you want to find something that they like but they don’t find super exciting.
 Depending on your dog, that may be green beans or a grain of rice or kibble or cereal.